Archimedes4/Pauly/README.md

 Pauly is a hub for all things school-related. \
 Build by Andrew Mainella \
 Saint Paul's High School Student Council 2023-2024
+# Technologies
+Power by expo using expo router at its core.
 # Backend
 Pauly uses Microsoft graph and SharePoint lists as a database
 ## Structure